Sutured manifold hierarchies and the Thurston norm: Introduction

+\textbf{Corollary \ref{cor: linking number}.} \textit{Suppose that $M$ is the exterior of a nonsplit link $L\subset S^3$.
+Let $S$ be a taut surface in $M$ such that there is a boundary torus $T$ disjoint from $S$, and call $\ell$ the component of $L$ corresponding to $T$.
+If $[S]$ is not a corner of the Thurston norm on $H_2(M,\partial M;\R)$, then $\ell$ has linking number zero with every other component of $L$ and, for every non-longitudinal slope $\alpha$ on $T$, the surface $S$ remains norm-minimising in the Dehn-filled manifold $M_T(\alpha)$.
+Moreover, if $M$ is $S_T$-atoroidal, then $S$ is a leaf of a taut foliation of $M_T(\alpha)$ transverse to the core of the filling, for any non-longitudinal slope $\alpha\subset T$.}

 \textbf{Structure of the paper.} Sections \ref{sec: thurston norm} and \ref{sec: hierarchies} are devoted to recalling the definitions and some of the main properties related to the Thurston norm, sutured manifold hierarchies, and branched surfaces.
-In Section \ref{sec: maw dual graph}, we explore the relations between the Thurston norm and Euler classes of taut foliations.
-Then, we recollect the features of the maw dual graph construction in Section \ref{subsec: maw dual graph} and prove Corollary \ref{cor: linking number}.
+In Section \ref{sec: maw dual graph}, we explore the relations between Euler classes of taut foliations and the Thurston norm.
+Next, we recollect the features of the maw dual graph in Section \ref{subsec: maw dual graph} and prove Corollary \ref{cor: linking number}.